RCW 46.61.502 – Driving Under the Influence or Driving While Intoxicated

 6. Criminal Defense for DUI Cases

 At The Law Offices of Smith & White, PLLC, our Tacoma DUI lawyers build strong defenses to charges brought under RCW 46.61.502.
-Our phone is answered around the clock, and we provide free legal advice.
+Our phone is answered around the clock, and we provide expert legal advice.
 Legal representation with financing is available.
 Call us at 253-363-8662 or complete our online form.